On symmetries of a sub--Riemannian structure with growth vector $(4,7)$: Introduction

 \section{Introduction}

-This paper is motivated by the paper \cite{hz} where the first and third authors study local control of a planar mechanism with seven--dimensional configuration space whose movement is restricted by three non--holonomic conditions.
-The mechanism that the authors deal with is a modification of a planar mechanism generally known as trident snake robot.
-Trident snake robot consists of a root block in the shape of an equilateral triangle together with three one--link branches each of which is connected to one vertex of the root block via revolute joint and has a passive wheel at its very end, \cite{I04,hvnm2}.
-The generalized trident snake robot introduced in \cite{hz} is a planar mechanism consisting of a root block in the shape of an equilateral triangle together with three one--link branches that have passive wheels at their ends, too.
-However, each of the branches is connected to one vertex of the root block via prismatic joint and one of the joints is simultaneously revolute joint, see Figure \ref{t}.
+Symmetries of geometric structures play an important role in differential geometry and geometric control theory.
+Indeed, the existence of big amount symmetries or the existence of a special symmetry of the geometric structure often induces restrictions on its properties like the curvature etc. In particular, if the symmetry group acts transitively, the space is homogeneous and one can read off many properties just by restricting to one point, \cite{CS,zel}.
+Moreover, in geometric control theory, symmetries of control systems and their fixed points can be used for finding of distinguished points of geodesics like cut or cusp points, \cite{mya1,Rizzi,mope}.
+In this paper, we focus on the role of symmetries and their fixed points for specific filtration with the growth vector $(4,7)$ and their impact on special geodesics of the corresponding sub--Riemannian structure.

-It turns out that under the assumption that the movement of the mechanism is with no slipping, its local control is described by a control problem with growth vector $(4,7)$.
-Indeed, each wheel determines one non--holonomic condition and solution space of the corresponding system forms a four--dimensional distribution in the seven--dimensional configuration space.
-However, this control problem is highly non--linear.
-Thus it is natural to approximate the problem and swap to its nilpotent approximation, \cite{b96}.
+The motivation from applications comes from \cite{hz} where the first and third authors study local control of a planar mechanism with $7$--dimensional configuration space.
+The robot in question consist of a root block in the shape of an equilateral triangle together with three branches that have passive wheels at their ends, where each of the branches is connected to one vertex of the root block via prismatic joint and one of the joints is simultaneously revolute joint, see Figure \ref{t}.

-One can see from Figure \ref{t} that there are three canonical generators of the distribution that correspond to prismatic joints and reflect prolongations of the branches.
-In particular, corresponding movements commute.
-The most important role then plays the additional field that describes the action of revolute and prismatic joints together.
-On the level of nilpotent approximation, we find four vector fields $N_0,N_1,N_2,N_3$ generating the distribution $\N$ such that the only non--trivial Lie brackets are the brackets $[N_0,N_1]$, $[N_0,N_2]$ and $[N_0,N_3]$.
-In particular, these brackets are not contained in the distribution and the system is controllable according to the Chow--Rashevskii theorem, \cite{J}.
+Under the assumption that the robot moves with no slipping nor sliding, one derives three non--holonomic condition of the motion, one for each branch, and these determine $4$--dimensional distribution of admissible directions given (locally) on the configuration space.
+The choice of a sub--Riemannian metric allows to study (local) optimal control, however, corresponding control problem is highly non--linear and hard to solve.
+Nevertheless, it is sufficient (locally) to swap to its nilpotent approximation $N$, \cite{b96,J}.